CfA-Library/Cite_Astro_Software/Guidelines.md

 To ensure proper publishing, referencing a URL in the paper or a footnote is not sufficient.
-ADS recommends a DOI (e.g. via Zenodo) and/or registring via ASCL. *reference more here*
+ADS recommends a DOI (e.g. via Zenodo) and/or registering via ASCL. *reference more here*

 We also recommend you add your own preferred bibtex entry in a small file in the root directory of your code.
 ASCL will also publish this,